Low-mass constraints on WIMP effective models of inelastic scattering using the Migdal effect: Introduction

 \section{Introduction}

 The absence of a signal from Weakly Interacting Massive Particles (WIMPs), the most popular dark matter (DM) candidates, has prompted the scientific community to optimize direct detection experiments to the search of sub-GeV DM~\cite{LUX_2018,SENSEI:2020dpa, EDELWEISS:2020fxc, PandaX:2022ood, DAMIC:2019dcn, Essig:2011nj, Dolan_2017, migdal_vergados_1_2005, migdal_vergados_2_2005, Bell_2019, Cortona_2020, Wang_2021, Bell_2021_migdal, CDEX:2022kcd, Ibe:2017yqa, Berghaus:2022pbu, Adams:2022zvg}.
 One of the main challenges in detecting low-mass DM is the small energy deposited in the detector, which often lies below the detection thresholds.
 This makes it difficult to search for such DM particles, particularly through nuclear recoils.
 To overcome this challenge new analysis techniques such as the Migdal effect~\cite{migdal_1941} have been put forward.
 The Migdal effect allows to detect low-mass DM through secondary atomic ionization, and occurs when the WIMP--nucleus scattering process triggers the emission of an electron from the target~\cite{Ibe:2017yqa}.
-It has been pointed out that if the DM particle couples comparably to both protons and electrons, the Migdal ionization rate can dominate over electron scattering for certain DM masses and mediator types, particularly in the hundreds of MeV range~\cite{Essig_2019,Baxter_2019}.
+It has been first pointed out in~\cite{migdal_vergados_1_2005, migdal_vergados_2_2005, migdal_vergados_3_2005, dama_migdal} that if the DM particle couples comparably to both protons and electrons, the Migdal ionization rate can dominate over electron scattering for certain DM masses and mediator types, particularly in the hundreds of MeV range~\cite{Essig_2019,Baxter_2019}.
+Even lower masses can be probed in Migdal--type scenarios where the DM particle is a scalar that is absorbed by a nucleon or an electron triggering atomic ionization~\cite{Tan:2021nif, Dzuba:2023zcq}.

 In direct detection experiments it is often easier to detect electromagnetic (EM) energy directly deposited in the measuring device compared to nuclear recoils, although it is more difficult to distinguish it from that generated from the background contamination.
 However, for very light WIMP masses the nuclear recoil process is kinematically not accessible, and the Migdal effect is the only way to detect a signal.